OA-PASS/pass-metadata-schemas/README.md

         --merge, -m                 Always merge result schemas into a single one [$SCHEMA_SERVICE_MERGE]

 Command line options have a short form (`-i`) or a long form (`--internal`), which may be user interchangably.
-For example, the following will run the schema service on port 8080, and user the username `myUser` and passeord `foo` for retrieving repository entities from the Fedora
+For example, the following will run the schema service on port 8080, and user the username `myUser` and password `foo` for retrieving repository entities from the Fedora

     env SCHEMA_SERVICE_PORT=8080 pass-schema-service serve -u myUser --password foo  /path/to/schemas